 Formation for adults at First Presbyterian Church happens throughout the week..
-We offer a wide range of Sunday morning classes as well as small group studies that meet throughout the week, We also host special programs throughout the year like our Willard Lecture Series, our First Wednesdays programs, and ongoing special events.
+We offer a wide range of Sunday morning classes as well as small group studies that meet throughout the week, We also host special programs throughout the year, like our Willard Lecture Series, our Wednesday evening forums and ongoing special events.
 All that we do in Christian Formation serves to deepen our relationships with God and with one another.

 If you want to know more about Adult programs or to receive emails, contact Garrell Keesler, Director of Adult Formation.

 Whatever your background, faith journey, career or lifestyle, young adults in their 20s and 30s welcome you into First Presbyterian’s vibrant center-city faith community.
 As we gather, we grow spiritually, have fun, worship and meet great people at First Presbyterian.

 The Good Samaritan Sunday Class is wonderful place to meet people, study the Bible and learn how our faith applies to our everyday lives in a world that is in the midst of great change and growth.
 The class meets from 10-10:45 a.m. in the Fresco Lobby.

 Midweek, the Wednesday Night Young Adult Group meets from 7-8 p.m. in Room P201 (off the Fresco Lobby).
 This group also meets on a social basis.
 Most are in their 20s and 30s, but all are welcome.

 Want to know more or to receive emails?
 Contact Garrell Keesler, Director of Adult Formation, or Katelyn Gordon, Associate Pastor for Christian Formation.